Evaluating Extreme Precipitation Forecasts: A Threshold-Weighted, Spatial Verification Approach for Comparing an AI

 Station data were used to assess the performance of the forecast models using a spatial verification approach.
 Most evaluation of AIWP models has been done against ERA5, which has some biases in its precipitation fields, with the United States having a dry bias \citep{Lavers_2022}.
 Additionally, most global AIWP models are trained against ERA5, and biases in ERA5 may propagate into these models and may go undetected if evaluated against ERA5.
 Some countries have alternative gridded rainfall datasets, which may serve as suitable substitutes, though these are not available everywhere.
 For this reason, some countries may place greater trust in verification using weather station data.

-While most past efforts have evaluated these models against gridded analysis, WeatherReal \citep{jin2024} was recently developed to evaluate AIWP models against in situ observations.
+While most past efforts have evaluated these models against gridded analysis, there have been limited examples of verification of AIWP models against station data \citep[e.g.,][]{Ben_Bouall_gue_2026}.
+WeatherReal \citep{jin2024} was recently developed to evaluate AIWP models against in situ observations.
 One limitation of this dataset is that it is only available for 2023, and our aim was to evaluate model performance over a longer period to assess extreme event prediction.
 Instead, one-minute Automated Surface Observing System (ASOS) \citep{NWS_ASOS} precipitation data were retrieved for the contiguous United States (CONUS).
 A map of ASOS weather station data is shown in Fig.~\ref{fig:station_data}.
 From this data, six-hour precipitation accumulations were derived.
-As a basic quality control measure, data were removed when one-minute accumulations exceeded 38 mm or six-hour accumulations exceeded 840 mm, which correspond to world record values \citep{WMO1994}.
+As a basic quality control measure, data were removed when one-minute accumulations exceeded 38~mm or six-hour accumulations exceeded 840 mm, which correspond to world record values \citep{WMO1994}.
 Additionally, six-hour accumulations were treated as missing when fewer than five hours of valid data existed within the six-hour period.